mritunjay-thakur/mritunjay-thakur/README.md

 - 🌱 I’m a full stack Web Dev
 - 💞️ I’m looking to collaborate on websites
 - 📫 mritunjaythakur903@gmail.com
-- ⚡ Fun fact: I was a CA student who found coding so interesting that I quit my CA exams.
+- ⚡ Fun fact: I was a CA student but found coding so interesting that I quit my CA exams.